MagnumOpuses/jobtechdev.se/content/en/docs/jobsearch/_index.md

 ---
-title: "Af Yrkesprognoser"
+title: "Job Search"
 date: 2018-01-28T21:58:09+01:00
 disableToc: false
-menuTitle: "Yrkesprognoser "
+menuTitle: "Job Search "
 weight: 19
 type: "github"
 description: "Our job search API is a search engine for all the current job ads from Platsbanken.
 The aim is to make a simple yet versatile API that should suit anyone building any kind of application involving data from job ads."